 Rain jackets have one purpose – protect you from the rain.
 The difference is how well they do it.

-For a use anywhere kind of rain jacket, the Marmot PreCip Jacket is your best choice.
+For use anywhere kind of rain jacket, the Marmot PreCip Jacket is your best choice.
 Stylish with a removable hood for urban wear, it can stand up to the elements for outdoor adventures at well.
 At a mid-range price, this jacket performs pretty well for any kind of weather.

-If you want it cheap but still functional, there’s no other jacket that can do the job than the Paradox Waterproof Rain Jacket.
+If you want it cheap but still functional, there’s no other jacket that can do the job other than the Paradox Waterproof Rain Jacket.
 It may not be as comfortable as the more expensive options, but it still does a great job as a rain jacket for light rain or emergencies.